-Microsoft is graded C on this front, indicating that it is trading at par with its peers.
+Microsoft is graded D on this front, indicating that it is trading at a premium to its peers.
 Click here to see the values of some of the valuation metrics that have driven this grade.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Microsoft.
-However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.
+However, its Zacks Rank #2 does suggest that it may outperform the broader market in the near term.